Difficulty

 Before resetting the breaker, turn switches off and unplug lights or appliances using the circuit that has lost power.
 If the circuit is overloaded, attempting to reset it with everything plugged in and turned on could make it trip again right away.

-Safety Tip: Electricity can be dangerous.
+Safety Tip: Electricity is dangerous.
 Always use caution when working on electrical panels.
+Stand off to the side, protecting your eyes and face in case of a spark.
 Be sure that your hands and the floor you’re standing on are dry before touching the panel.
+Don’t touch anything except the breaker you’re resetting.

 - Go to the electrical panel in the basement, garage, utility room or hallway.